notaSWE/heatmap/README.md

 Due to Polygon.io API limitations, the script will sleep 12 seconds in between API calls if you have more than 5 items in `myport.csv`

-And lastly, the stocks mentioned anywhere in this project were randomly chosen and some of the data falsified for demonstrative purposes.
+And lastly, the stocks mentioned in this project were randomly chosen and some of the data falsified for demonstrative purposes.